jjczajka/YlipCSD/README.md

 >pip3 install jupyter

 To export the environment to a Jupyter Kernel, use the following commands:
->python-m ipykernel install --user --name "KERNEL NAME: <condaPY36...>"
+>python -m ipykernel install --user --name "KERNEL NAME: <condaPY36...>"